chitkarian-19/Snake-Game/README.md

 # Snake-Game
 Snake Game in Java

-     This is a basic snake game in Java built using AWT package in java.
+     This is a basic snake game in Java built using AWT and Swing package in java.
      How to run the game
      Steps:
           1.System Requirements: